-Our sponsor will own, on an as-converted basis, 20% of our outstanding ordinary shares immediately following the completion of this offering.
+Our sponsor will own, on an as-converted basis, 20% of our outstanding ordinary shares (excluding the private placement shares) immediately following the completion of this offering.

 Our sponsor and members of our management team also may from time to time purchase Class A ordinary shares prior to our initial business combination.
-Our amended and restated memorandum and articles of association provide that, if we seek shareholder approval, we will complete our initial business combination only if we obtain the approval of an ordinary resolution.
-As a result, in addition to our initial shareholder's founder shares, we would need 3,750,001, or 37.5% (assuming all issued and outstanding shares are voted and the over-allotment option is not exercised), or 6.25% (assuming only the minimum number of shares representing a quorum are voted and the over-allotment option is not exercised), of the 10,000,000 public shares sold in this offering to be voted in favor of an initial business combination in order to have our initial business combination approved.
+Our amended and restated memorandum and articles of association provides that, if we seek shareholder approval, we will complete our initial business combination only if we obtain the approval of an ordinary resolution.
+As a result, in addition to our initial shareholder's founder shares, we would need 10,500,001, or 37.5% (assuming all issued and outstanding shares are voted and the over-allotment option is not exercised), or 1,750,001, or 6.25% (assuming only the minimum number of shares representing a quorum are voted and the over-allotment option is not exercised), of the 28,000,000 public shares sold in this offering to be voted in favor of an initial business combination in order to have our initial business combination approved.
 Accordingly, if we seek shareholder approval of our initial business combination, the agreement by our sponsor and each member of our management team to vote in favor of our initial business combination will increase the likelihood that we will receive the requisite shareholder approval for such initial business combination.